basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/yz-index-delete.md

 ## Request

-The `name` parameter is the name of the index to delete as a binary.
+The `name` parameter is the name of the index to delete, as a binary.

 ```protobuf
 message RpbYokozunaIndexDeleteReq {